unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 If using any Delegated permissions, go to the Authentication tab, and set to treat application as public client by default
 ![](images/app-reg-default-client-type.png)

-Please note the below values:
+Please note the below values to the Notepad file:
 - Application (client) ID
 - Client secret